 No, Smartphones are Not Destroying a Generation

-The kids are gonna be all right
+The kids are going to be all right.

 A recent article by psychologist Jean Twenge in the Atlantic warns that "the twin rise of the smartphone and social media has caused an earthquake of a magnitude we’ve not seen in a very long time, if ever" and that "it’s not an exaggeration to describe iGen as being on the brink of the worst mental-health crisis in decades.
 Much of this deterioration can be traced to their phones."